huggingface/huggingface_hub/docs/source/en/package_reference/serialization.md

 ## Save torch state dict

-The main helper of the `serialization` module takes a state dictionary as input (e.g. a mapping between layer names and related tensors), splits it into several shards while creating a proper index in the process and save everything to disk.
-At the moment, only `torch` tensors are supported.
-Under the hood, it delegates the logic to split the state dictionary to [`split_torch_state_dict_into_shards`].
+The main helper of the `serialization` module takes a torch `nn.Module` as input and saves it to disk.
+It handles the logic to save shared tensors (see [safetensors explanation](https://huggingface.co/docs/safetensors/torch_shared_tensors)) as well as logic to split the state dictionary into shards, using [`split_torch_state_dict_into_shards`] under the hood.
+At the moment, only `torch` framework is supported.

+If you want to save a state dictionary (e.g. a mapping between layer names and related tensors) instead of a `nn.Module`, you can use [`save_torch_state_dict`] which provides the same features.
+This is useful for example if you want to apply custom logic to the state dict before saving it.

+[[autodoc]] huggingface_hub.save_torch_model

 [[autodoc]] huggingface_hub.save_torch_state_dict